 - Communal riots

-- Moderates of Basant’s league rejoined Congress after the arrest of Basant were conciliate by talk of reforms.
-(Montagu’s statement of August 1917, Self government as the long term goal of British Rule in India.)
+- Moderates of Basant’s league rejoined Congress after the arrest of Basant and were conciliated by talk of reforms.
+(Montagu’s statement of August 1917, Self-government as the long-term goal of British Rule in India.)

-- Moderates not supported resistance so they disconnect themselves from activities from September 1918.
+- Moderates not supported resistance so they disconnect themselves from activities in September 1918.